 Bridal make-up is arguably the marmite of the beauty world.
-Where it should be timeless, radiant and elegant, enhancing the natural beauty of the wearer beneath a soft focus veil, so often it is overly done, tacky or even a little ‘prom-esque’.
+Where it should be timeless, radiant and elegant, enhancing the natural beauty of the wearer beneath a soft focus veil, often it is overly done, and even a little ‘prom-esque’.
 I am frequently approached by bridal clients who are anxious to avoid looking like they have just buzzed in from 2003 on their wedding day.
-Thankfully, there are a plethora of bridal beauty products and tricks which I utilize to ensure you feel confident in your wedding make-up look.
+Thankfully, there are an array of bridal beauty products and tricks I utilize to ensure you feel confident in your wedding make-up look.

 1. Bridal skincare really is everything

 Invest in good skincare in the months leading up to your wedding day to nourish and prepare your skin to wear make-up for a long period.
 This might include an indulgent cleanser for morning and night, such as the Eve Lom Cleanser, which conditions, exfoliates and tones.
 Why not create your own at home bridal facial?
 Add a more indulgent moisturiser night and day to plump up fine lines like the Elemis Pro Collagen Marine Cream, as well as an effective eye cream which depuffs and combats dark circles, such as All About Eyes by Clinique.

 2. Understand Foundation, its purpose and different finishes